jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (c) if the material specified in paragraph (a) or (b) is not in an official New Zealand language, an accurate translation of the material in an official New Zealand language.
 (3) A failure to comply with this section does not invalidate regulations that incorporate material by reference.

-### 175 Application of Legislation Act 2012 to material incorporated by reference
+### 175 Application of Legislation Act 2019 to material incorporated by reference
-(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in regulations or to an amendment to, or a replacement of, that material.
+Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in regulations merely because it is incorporated.
-(2) Material incorporated by reference in regulations does not have to be presented to the House of Representatives under section 41 of the Legislation Act 2012.

 ### 176 Application of Regulations (Disallowance) Act 1989 to material incorporated by reference
 [Repealed]